Golondrina point: Description

 The Golondrina point is medium-sized and lanceolate-shaped with a lenticular cross-section that exhibits convex sides.
 The type displays a distinctive auriculate ("eared") stem with basal corners that flare outward.
 The blade edges are slightly serrated with a recurved outline—wide at the bottom, then narrowing before becoming wide and then thin again at the distal end, a so-called "fish shaped profile".
 The flaking style is generally random, with no attention given to alignment of flake scars.
 However, collateral flaking—where parallel flakes have been removed equally, resulting in a median ridge on the blade edges—has also been observed in some specimens.
 The basal edge of the Golondrina presents concave with a deep basal notch that varies from a flattened, inverted, v-shape to recurved.
-The Golondrina point can range in length from 32–61 mm, with a width ranging from 23–32 mm and a thickness from 6–8 mm.
-The width of the base ranges from 22–29 mm with a typical basal concavity of 4 mm or more.
+The Golondrina point can range in length from 32 to 61 mm, with a width ranging from 23 to 32 mm and a thickness from 6–8 mm.
+The width of the base ranges from 22 to 29 mm with a typical basal concavity of 4 mm or more.
 The Golondrina is unfluted, without a longitudinal channel flake.

 The point has an expanding hafting area where the width, upward from the stem, increases in size.
 Analysis suggests that Golondrina points were attached on split-stem hafts either with or without foreshafts.
 They may have served a dual function as projectile points as well as butchering knives.
 By nature of a split-stem haft style, Golondrina points would not need to be deeply set, resulting in a largely exposed cutting edge.
 The hafting area, as well as the side and basal edges are usually ground dull.

 Edwards chert, Alibates agate, and Tecovas jasper were the major materials utilized by Paleo-Indians in the Southern Plains for the manufacture of flaked stone implements.
 Chert was the most important stone for tool making throughout pre-historic central Texas and there were many available sites where it was acquired and knapped.